Harassment

-Harassment covers a wide range of behaviors of offensive nature.
-It is commonly understood as behavior that demeans, humiliates or embarrasses a person, and it is characteristically identified by its unlikelihood in terms of social and moral reasonableness.
-In the legal sense, these are behaviors that appear to be disturbing, upsetting or threatening.
-Traditional forms evolve from discriminatory grounds, and have an effect of nullifying a person's rights or impairing a person from benefiting from their rights.
-When these behaviors become repetitive, it is defined as bullying.
+Harassment covers a wide range of behaviors of an offensive nature.
+It is commonly understood as behavior that demeans, humiliates, and intimidates a person.
+In the legal sense, these are behaviors that are disturbing, upsetting, or threatening to a person.
+Some harassment evolves from discriminatory grounds, and has the effect of nullifying a person's rights or impairing a person from utilising their rights.

+When harassing behaviors become repetitive, it is defined as bullying.
 The continuity or repetitiveness and the aspect of distressing, alarming or threatening may distinguish it from insult.
+It also constitutes a tactic of coercive control, which may be deployed by an abuser.
+Harassment is a specific form of discrimination, and occurs when a person is the victim of unwanted intimidating, offensive, or humiliating behavior.

+In some jurisdictions, to qualify as harassment, there must be a connection between the harassing behavior and a person's protected personal characteristics or prohibited grounds of discrimination, but this is not always the case.
+Although harassment typically involves behavior that persists over time, serious and malicious one-off incidents are also considered harassment in some cases.